samoyed-health-foundation/website/site/content/diseases/retinal-dysplasia-folds.md

 > protocol.

 * There is no treatment for retinal dysplasia.
-* The affected animal should not be used in a breeding program.
 * Annual eye checks with an ophthalmologist
+* An animal with retinal dysplasia should only be bred if shown to have normal/clear DNA test results for the RD/OSD2 mutation.
+Carriers should not be bred.

 ## References